 About Temple of Castor and Pollux

 The Temple of Castor and Pollux (Templum Castoris) was an ancient Roman temple in Rome’s Forum.
-First constructed in the fifth century BC, the Temple of Castor and Pollux was then rebuilt in the early first century AD.
+First constructed in the 5th century BC, the Temple of Castor and Pollux was then rebuilt in the early first century AD.

 Discover the best Historic sites in Italy, from Ostia Antica to The Trevi Fountain and more, includes an interactive map of Italian cultural places, landmarks and monuments.